NIAEFEUP/slides/web-workshop/presentation.md

 ## Async functions

-In JS code is executed sequencialy:
+In JS code is executed sequentially:

 ```js
 first(); // first function to execute